ffigari/rastreador-ocular/README.md

 # rastreador-ocular

-Rastoc is a study of browser based eye tracking's applicability in assisting the diagnosis of neuropsychological conditions.
+Rastoc is a study of browser based eye tracking's applicability to remote clinical studies.
 It built up from the ongoing research with
 [Juan Kamienkowski](https://liaa.dc.uba.ar/juan-kamienkowski/),
 [Bruno Bianchi](https://liaa.dc.uba.ar/bruno-bianchi-en/) and